 Volunteer with the Victoria Brain Injury Society

-Next Orientation Session: TBA
+Next Orientation Session: Mid August (exact date TBA)

 **please note that it is required to attend an orientation session to volunteer at VBIS.